Christmas gift subscriptions at half price! - Mash Viral

 1. Gift subscriptions.
 Again, these are half-price annual subscriptions, which means half of the usual $ 39.99.
 In addition, we will get you a very special original card, illustrated by our own Rob Ullman, customized for the team you choose.
 And from there, you can send the card yourself or print it to accompany your gift.

 2. Gift for yourself.
 Come on, let's not pretend that these are not your favorite gifts.
-If you have not heard, our three-year Lunar Level will end on December 31.
-Therefore, if you wish to extend your existing subscription, regardless of when it ends, for three more years, you can do so this month at the current price of $ 87.
+If you have not heard it, our three-year Lunatic Level will end on December 31.
+So, if you want to extend your current subscription, regardless of when it ends, for an additional three years, you can do so this month at the current price of $ 87.

 3. H2P.
 Yes, of course, our Pitt subscriptions are still in the gift mix.
 More on that in the next post just below.